arsys-internet/terraform-provider-arsys-baremetal/examples/resources/publicNetwork/README.md

 ## Other examples associated with the resource

-- Associate and disassociate servers to public network using `arsys-baremetal_public_network_server`
+- Associate and disassociate servers to public network using `arsys-baremetal_public_network_servers`
+- Associate and disassociate IPs to public network using `arsys-baremetal_public_network_ips`